 Getting the heart rate up is the key in whatever exercise you choose.
 Weightlifting improves core strength and helps in the prevention of osteoporosis and diabetes, but starting with walking or running is another way to improve your cardio health.

-At the North American Championships, Ray will work on three different lifts: squat, bench and deadlift.
-He competes in the raw masters division with others age 75-79.
+At the North American Championships, Ray competes in the raw masters division with others age 75-79.
 The raw component means he doesn’t use any equipment that would make the lift easier.
-He’ll turn 76 on the first day of the championships on April 5.
+He turned 76 on the first day of the championships on April 5.

-Since starting powerlifting at age 70, Ray continues to impress.
-He set world records for his age and weight in all three lifts at the 2017 North American Championships and was named the 2018 AAU Powerlifting Senior Male Athlete of the Year.
+From the time when he started powerlifting at age 70 to now, Ray continues to impress setting new benchmarks for those in his age group.
+He set ten world records for his age and weight in all three lifts at this year’s North American Championships and was named the 2018 AAU Powerlifting Senior Male Athlete of the Year.
 Ray also took home first place in the World Championships for the past three years in 2016, 2017 and 2018.
-The top three finishing athletes at this year’s championships in April will earn a spot in World Championships in September.
+As a first place winner this year, Ray is guaranteed a spot in the 2019 World Championships in September.

 “I had no idea I’d be involved in powerlifting,” Ray said.
 “I feel real good about where I’m at.”